 The process of making safety plans in collaboration with the patients can help the provider determine what kind of referral may be appropriate.
 The patient's level of engagement in creating these plans will also be a factor in determining the level of ongoing follow-up the patient will need.
-While risk stratification for patients at risk for suicide are not yet well developed, new models of care suggest that treatment and care for patients at risk for suicide should be provided in the least restrictive setting.
+While risk stratification for patients at risk for suicide is not yet well developed, new models of care suggest that treatment and care for patients at risk for suicide should be provided in the least restrictive setting.

 Multi-disciplinary or integrated care teams can deliver care management focused on patient engagement in care plans, care coordination, risk monitoring, and evidence-based clinical interventions to address medical and behavioral health conditions.
 Increased patient engagement and effective care management supports may help reduce suicide risk.
-Patients with a moderate to high risk score on assessments and who have symptoms of mental illness may require referral to a behavioral health provider for evaluation and treatment.
-Patients who continue to be an imminent danger to themselves even after intervention efforts may require hospitalization, however emerging evidence suggests that hospitalization should be avoided if at all possible.
-An article in the American Journal of Preventive Medicine (2014) recommends a "stepped care treatment pathway" for intervention.
+Patients with a moderate-to-high risk score on assessments and who have symptoms of mental illness may require referral to a behavioral health provider for evaluation and treatment.
+Patients who continue to be an imminent danger to themselves even after intervention efforts may require hospitalization; however, emerging evidence suggests that hospitalization should be avoided if at all possible.
+An article in the American Journal of Preventive Medicine (2014) recommends a "stepped care treatment pathway" for intervention40.

-The Stepped Care Model includes six levels of care for suicide risk:
+The Stepped Care Model Includes Six Levels of Care for Suicide Risk:

-1. Crisis center hotline support and follow-up - have the patient put lifeline number in their phone 2.
+1. Crisis center hot line support and follow-up - have the patient put the lifeline number in their phone 2.
 Brief intervention and follow-up (see more detail in Part Three below) 3.
-Suicide-specific outpatient care 4.
+Suicide-specific out patient care 4.
 Emergency respite care 5.
 Partial hospitalization, with suicide-specific treatment 6.
 Inpatient psychiatric hospitalization, with suicide-specific treatment

-A reminder about HIPAA
+A Reminder About HIPAA

 When suicidal ideation (SI) is present, contact family or friends when possible.
 According to the Joint Commission, "For patients who screen positive for suicide ideation and deny or minimize suicide risk or decline treatment, obtain corroborating information by requesting the patient's permission to contact friends, family, or outpatient treatment providers.
-If the patient declines consent, HIPAA permits a clinician to make these contacts without the patient's permission when the clinician believes the patient may be a danger to self or others."
+If the patient declines consent, HIPAA permits a clinician to make these contacts without the patient's permission when the clinician believes the patient may be a danger to self or others."41